F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - With the release of Declarative Onboarding 1.2.0, the GitHub repository includes a |github| with all of the example declarations.
 For information on importing this collection and using Postman collections, see the |postman|.

 - The first time you POST a Declarative Onboarding declaration, the system records the configuration that exists prior to processing the declaration.
 Declarative Onboarding is meant to initially configure a BIG-IP device.
 However, if you POST subsequent declarations to the same BIG-IP system, and leave out some of the properties you initially used, the system restores the original properties for those items.  **Important**: No matter what you send in a subsequent declaration, Declarative Onboarding will never unlicense a BIG-IP device, it will never delete a user, and it never break the device trust once it has been established.
+Thus, while Declarative Onboarding is declarative, it is not idempotent.

 - You can use GET to retrieve a sample declaration.
 Use GET to ``https://<BIG-IP>/mgmt/shared/declarative-onboarding/example``